Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 AWS is a cloud provider which allows users to create small linux servers for free.
 Create an AWS account and follow their [tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance) to set up a linux server (you don't need to change the default security group settings). **Note**: Select the  `Ubuntu Server 20.04 LTS` image.
 Make sure that you select the `t2.micro` instance type.
 Leave all other settings as default.

-**NOTE** DO NOT PAY FOR ANYTHING.
-Make sure that you only select "free tier eligible" options so that you don't get charged anything.
-You can also [sign up](https://aws.amazon.com/education/awseducate/) for an AWS Educate account (if you are a student) to get $30 in free credits without providing credit card info.
-Also, be careful with anything that's not in the free tier (there's no need to use paid services in this tutorial) -- you can find yourself spending a lot of money very quickly if you create an expensive server and leave it running for a long time.
+**NOTE** DO NOT PAY FOR ANYTHING -- there's no need to use paid services in this training.
+Ensure everything you use is "free tier eligible".

 ## Connect to your linux instance using ssh and SFTP